Laravel-Backpack/docs/4.1/getting-started-basics.md

 <a name="backpack-crud"></a>
 ### CRUDs

 This is where it gets interesting.
 As soon as you [install Backpack](/docs/{{version}}/installation) in your project, you can create **CRUDs** for your admins to easily manipulate DB information.
-Let's browse through a simple example, of creating a CRUD administration panel for a Tag entity:
+Let's browse through a simple example, of creating a CRUD administration panel for a Tag entity.

+You can generate everything a CRUD needs using one of the methods below:

+**Option A) PAID - using our GUI, [Backpack DevTools](https://backpackforlaravel.com/products/devtools)**

+Just install DevTools, fill in a web form with the columns for your entity, and it'll generate all needed files.
+It's that simple.
+Check out [the images here](https://backpackforlaravel.com/products/devtools) for how it works.
+It's especially useful for more complex entities.
+It is a paid tool though, and you might not be ready to purchase yet, so let's explore a free option too.

+**Option B) FREE - using the command-line interface**

+You can use anything you want to generate the Migration and Model, so in this case we're going to use [laracasts/generators](https://github.com/laracasts/Laravel-5-Generators-Extended):

 ```zsh
 # STEP 0. install a 3d party tool to generate migrations